symfony/symfony-docs/bundles/best_practices.rst

     a string (or array of strings) with a `valid license identifier`_, such as ``MIT``.

 ``autoload``
     This information is used by Symfony to load the classes of the bundle.
-The `PSR-4`_ autoload standard is recommended for modern bundles, but `PSR-0`_ standard is also supported.
+It's recommended to use the `PSR-4`_ autoload standard.

 In order to make it easier for developers to find your bundle, register it on `Packagist`_, the official repository for Composer packages.